 Businesses should be aware of these differences.
 They can have a big influence on which promotions and sales tactics are most effective for each group.

-Many Baby Boomers then went on to have families of their own in the 80s, which were a time of economic prosperity and renewed conservatism in the US.
+Many baby boomers then went on to have families of their own in the 80s, a time of economic prosperity and renewed conservatism in the US.

-The Baby Boomers also entered adulthood and middle age firmly within the analog era.
-The technologies of this era were fundamentally different from the digital technologies we're used to today.
+The baby boomers also entered adulthood and middle age firmly within the analog era.
+The technologies of this era were fundamentally different from the digital technologies we're used to these days.

-As of 2021, Baby Boomers range in age from 75 to 57.
+As of 2021, baby boomers range in age from 57 to 75.
 They have some distinctive characteristics when it comes to consumer behaviors: